 2. Avoir un cœur d’artichaut

-You had a “love at first sight”, but maybe it’s because you have an “artichoke’s heart”?
+Is it “love at first sight”, or do you have an “artichoke’s heart”?
 Perhaps you are like this vegetable: this expression evokes the comparison between the heart of the plant (the artichoke) and the human heart.
 The artichoke is famous for the way it is eaten, you detach its leaves.
 So the person with an artichoke heart detaches the leaves from his/her heart quite easily.

-You can therefore use this expression to refer to someone who falls easily and often in love.
+You can use this expression to refer to someone who falls easily and often in love.

 3. Être fleur bleue